 I get a lot of questions about what decks I use and why so I figured I’d write a blog about it.

 Why so many?
 I don’t want to feel like I have 8 decks left in the house.
 I like the feeling of an unlimited supply.
 That way I can break open new decks to practice with.
 I don’t want to feel like I must use an old deck over and over because I’m running low.
 Typically I ruin 1-2 decks a day with practice.
 Palming and shuffle work can ruin a deck in a few hours.
 The plastic coating wears off and the cards will bind during shuffles and seconds.
-When I have a walk-around show I use about 8-10 decks of cards.
-In both performing and rehearsing I’ll do effects that fold or tear cards.
-Also, in lots of tricks the cards are signed on the faces or backs.
+When I have a walk-around show, I can use about 10-15 decks of cards.
+Between performing and rehearsing, I’ll do effects that fold or tear cards.
+Also, quite often in the material I do the cards are signed on the faces or backs.
 That’ll ruin a deck right away.
-I go through about 400-500 decks a year.
-Right now, I have about 1500-2000 decks in my home.
+So, I end up going through about 700-800 decks a year.
+Right now, I have about 3500-4000 decks in my home.
 (The first step is admitting you have an addiction.)

 When a deck is completely worn out I’ll practice card folds or pitching/throwing stunts.
 When the deck is completely unusable I’ll finally throw it in the trash.
 I keep decks that are new, yet missing a few cards.
 That way I can rebuild another deck that’s missing a card or two.

-The only decks I won’t use are any of the vanity decks from Theory 11, Ellusionist, Dan and Dave, etc. I don’t like the way they look or feel.
-(The boxes are usually the only thing I do like.)
+The only decks I won’t use in live performances are any of the vanity decks from Theory 11, Ellusionist, Dan and Dave, etc..
+Honestly, I like the tuck cases more than the cards themselves!
 These decks pair nicely with the cardistry guys.
-I’m a card mechanic.
+They look great in stylized videos and photography.
+However, I’m a card mechanic.
 I prefer the traditional look of a deck of cards.
 Laymen will recognize bikes right away.
 When a layman sees a deck of vanity cards, they may suspect that it’s some sort of trick deck.
 The advantage I have is at the end of my shows I always give my cards away proving it’s a normal deck.
 What do I care?
 It’s a regular deck and it costs me about a dollar.
 If you love your red JAQK’s, you might not want to give them away (or tear them up and have the backs and/or faces signed.)